Rizki999999/CASINO.site/README.md

 - **Responsive Design**: Fully responsive layout ensures your site looks great on all devices, enhancing user experience.

 ## Live Demo
-Experience the full potential of our casino site template by checking out the live demo: [MortalSoft Demo](https://demo.mortalsoft.online).
-See how seamlessly our template integrates with our slot API and explore the user-friendly interface.
+Experience the full potential of our casino site template by checking out the live demo: [MortalSoft Demo](https://demo.mortalsoft.onlineee how seamlessly our template integrates with our slot API and explore the user-friendly interface.

 ## Join Our Community
 Stay connected with our growing community of developers and casino operators.
 Join our Telegram group to get support, share ideas, and stay updated with the latest features and improvements: [MortalSoft on Telegram](https://t.me/mortalsoft)